CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3.md

    cd C:\LabFiles\OpenAIWorkshop
    ```

 5. Run the below command to **Authenticate with Azure**.
-It will redirect to the Azure Authorize website, select your account.
+It will redirect you to the Azure-authorized website.
+Next, select your account.

    ```bash
    azd auth login